 Is your business just starting out?
 Have you been running for a while and just need a review and revamp of what you are doing?

-Whether it is in the tech space or a niche b2c space, drop us a line and let’s discuss how we can improve your strategy and get you achieving more.
+Whether it is in the tech space or a niche b2c space, drop us a line and let’s discuss how we can improve your strategy and get you to achieve more.

 October 2020 update – Currently the site is still in growth, with a huge rise in sales with a tactical price drop, taking in to account the cost of sales on the other channels, the website was significantly more profitable, but the sales were creeping up, by reducing the price by 10% the sales have tripled with no increase in ad spend.
 The cost of sale for items on the website are still lower than the other channels, but the rising sales generated is proving a big success.